Radio Record

 Radio Record is a Russian radio station that broadcasts on 106.3 FM from Saint Petersburg.
-It airs an electronic dance music format with primarily trance and house offerings now expanded to variety of different genres including Rock, Deep House, Future House, Dubstep.
+It airs an electronic dance music format with primarily trance and house offerings now expanded to variety of different genres including Deep House, Future House, Dubstep.

 Radio Record can be listened by using its FM frequency or its website.
 Also available by using its mobile apps.

 History

 Radio Record began broadcasting on August 22, 1995.
+The station's founder and current owner is Lyudmila Alexandrovna Reznikova (nee Kolchugina), the widower of the late Russian composer and music producer Viktor Reznikov.
 It was originally recorded from a small office.
 It was the first radio station to switch to the dance format and this was based on a vote from the listening audience.
 Since 2004, the radio station began broadcasting via satellite to the European territory of Russia.